parbji/Pierre-Arbadji-Engineering-Portfolio/_projects/aerostructures-leadership.md

 # Aerostructures Optimization & Team Leadership

-As the Aerostructures Subteam Lead for the McGill Rocket Team, I drive the entire lifecycle of advanced aerospace structural designs,from initial concept, CAD modeling, materials selection, FEA validation, to final manufacturing and integration in competition rockets.
+As the Aerostructures Subteam Lead for the McGill Rocket Team, I drive the entire lifecycle of advanced aerospace structural designs, from initial concept, CAD modeling, materials selection, FEA validation, to final manufacturing and integration in competition rockets.
 I lead a team of 50+ students and coordinate our efforts across multiple concurrent projects, guiding technical development, mentoring members, and setting the foundation for high-reliability, manufacturable structures.

 ## Programmatic Vision & Team Impact